So you are in a relationship with an INFP! Here’s how to minimize or altogether avoid disagreements and keep your INFP partner happy.

 30. Make your INFP a priority.

-32. Help your INFP to do boring chores, such as cleaning.
+32. Help your INFP to do tedious chores, such as cleaning.

 33. If you have any issues with your INFP partner, don’t discuss them publicly.